 Sundance Film Festival has not only become a staple event in the film industry but it has become one of Utah’s biggest draws for winter tourism.
 Of course, the Greatest Snow on Earth® might have something to do with that, as well.
 We will miss seeing our out-of-town crowd in person this year, but we can’t wait to share more film memories in Utah with you, once we can.

-This year’s Sundance Film Festival may look much different as it takes place entirely virtually from January 28th – February 3rd, but one thing is always certain, there’s never a shortage of good films!
+This year’s Sundance Film Festival will look much like last year’s as it takes place entirely virtually from January 20th – January 30th, but one thing is always certain, there’s never a shortage of good films!
 Did you know there have been 40+ films with Utah ties that have screened at the festival?
 Here’s a look back at past made-in-Utah films that have premiered at the Sundance Film Festival and were supported by the Utah Film Commission.

 Don Verdean is a film starring Sam Rockwell, Amy Ryan, and Will Forte, about a questionable character working as a self-styled “biblical archaeologist” who advances his cause by creating phony religious artifacts.
 Directed by Jared Hess and co-written by himself and his wife, Jerusha Hess.
 The husband-and-wife filmmaker duo have crafted their own comedy-genre with films like; Napoleon Dynamite (2004), Nacho Libre (2006), and Gentlemen Broncos (2009).
 They began filming Don Verdean in 2014 and filmed in familiar spots like; Tooele City, the First Congregational Church on Foothill in Salt Lake City, and biblical scenes were shot in and around Kanab.